 Notes

-1 This is a compilation of the Commercial Tenancy (Retail Shops) Agreements Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 18 January 2013 of the Commercial Tenancy (Retail Shops) Agreements Regulations 1985 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table